 A complete guide to kid-friendly things to do during school holidays – restaurants, movies, attractions, and more for the young and the young-at-heart!

 In the desert that is the MOE calendar, there are short periods of time, oases, if you will, where children all over Singapore are relinquished from books, timetables and exams to recharge and prep for the next semester.
 The March school holidays are one such example — it may be short, but why not make it sweet?
 Keep this all-in-one nifty guide in your back pocket for an ultimate cheat-sheet on possible kid-friendly things to do in Singapore for any school holiday break.
-You’ll be sure to keep the fam entertained (whether you plan to go out or stay in), at least till the borders re-open!
+You’ll be sure to keep the fam entertained (whether you plan to go out or stay in), at least till you plan your next family-friendly getaway overseas!

 Going Out Ideas During School Holidays